UltraMessaging/gcs_tools/README.md

 ### BINARIES

-We have pre-built 64-bit executables for Lunix, built with UM 6.14, in the file "linux64_bin.tz".
+We have pre-built 64-bit executables for Linux, built with UM 6.14, in the file "linux64_bin.tz".
 These can be extracted via:
 ````